rlawrenc/cosc_304/labs/lab8/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 8: Images, Security, and Transactions

-Modify your existing project web site with new features including a product detail page, a login feature, an administrator page, and support for transactions.
+Modify your existing project web site from lab 7 with new features including a product detail page, a login feature, an administrator page, and support for transactions.

 ## Project Requirements (25 marks)